sagemath/sagewiki_to_gh-2022-10-10/days24.md

 == Symbolic Computation in Differential Algebra and Special Functions == == July 17 - 22, 2010 ==

+The aim of this workshop is to bring differential algebra, special functions and symbolic computation communities together, and generate some interest to improve the facilities provided by Sage to support research in these fields.

 === Financial Support ===